How to Prevent Addiction Relapses

 3. Add more “goods” into your life.
 The “buddy system.”
 You probably heard how important it is to get a gym buddy to help maintain your schedule and fitness plan.
 Well, it also works when you recover from an addiction.
 He or she will support you, share experiences and motivate you.
 Some rehab classes are also conducted in groups for this reason, so you can be around others who go through the same experience.
 Being together with others who are in a similar situation is better than being alone during this process.
 Besides staying in touch with your buddy, you should also share your journey with family and friends.

-6. Don’t see a relapse like failure.
+6. Don’t see a relapse as a failure.
 Just trust yourself, start fresh again with your program and with perseverance and commitment, the relapses will occur less and less.